prkumar/sphinx-reload/README.rst

     $ sphinx-reload docs/

-``sphinx-reload`` will open your documentation preview in a new tab of your favorite browser and reload the table whenever it notices a change to your documentation's source files (e.g., any `reStructuredText
+``sphinx-reload`` will open a preview in a new tab of your favorite browser and watch for changes in your documentation's source files (e.g., any `reStructuredText
 <http://docutils.sourceforge.net/rst.html>`__ files under the documentation's
 root).